nmalwinka/2022_Burr_Klimm_Glynos_Prater__Cell_lineage_specific_mitochondrial_resilience_during_mammalian_organ/README.md

 | ---- | ---- |---- | ---- |---- |
 | 2174	| 2456	| 2750 |	1649	|  1991 |

+Data was deposited in GEO datasets under accession number: `GSE200746`.

 ### Clustering and cell-type annotation of the scRNA-seq